List of former Universal Studios Florida attractions: An American Tail Theatre

-An American Tail Theatre was a live stage show based on the animated film An American Tail: Fievel Goes West.
+An American Tail Theatre was a live stage show based on the 1991 animated feature film An American Tail: Fievel Goes West.
 The show opened with the park in 1990 and was closed and removed in 1992 to make way for Beetlejuice's Rock and Roll Graveyard Revue.

 Beetlejuice's Rock and Roll Graveyard Revue

-Beetlejuice's Rock and Roll Graveyard Revue or Beetlejuice's Rockin' Graveyard Revue or Universal Monsters Live Rock and Roll Show was a live stage show based on the film of the same name and Universal's Classic Monsters.
+Beetlejuice's Rock and Roll Graveyard Revue or Beetlejuice's Rockin' Graveyard Revue or Universal Monsters Live Rock and Roll Show was a live stage show based on the film of the same name and Universal Classic Monsters.

 On August 25, 2015, Universal announced that the show at Universal Studios Florida would be "closing later this year" to make way for Fast & Furious: Supercharged.
 The attraction closed its doors on January 6, 2016.
 The venue was demolished shortly after.
 The space is currently used as the queue entrance for Fast & Furious: Supercharged.